OlafRadicke/play_pki_ca_with_ansible/README.md

 ### Tasks

+- certificate revocation list (CRL)
 - Try playbook with OpenSUSE
-- "Write out database with 1 new entries \ Segmentation fault (core dumped)"
+- OpenSSL Issue: "Write out database with 1 new entries \ Segmentation fault (core dumped)"
 - Adding a root CA offline mode to jump over the CAs thats a offline.

 ### Other interisting things